BENEFACTORAUTO/BENEFACTORAUTO/README.md

 - You can reach me from my discord
 - @featherdays
+- Or you can whisper me on ponytown if you see me

 <!---
 BENEFACTORAUTO/BENEFACTORAUTO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.